 Subscribe to be among the first to receive public health updates from your health department.

 History of Public Health Services Delivery in Douglas County On Jan.
 1, 1966, following the South Platte River Floods of 1965, Douglas County joined the Tri-County District Health Department, providing Douglas County residents and businesses with requisite public health services.
 On Sept.
 14, 2021, Douglas County separated from Tri-County Health Department to form its own local public health department with an Intergovernmental Agreement for Tri-County Health Department to continue providing some public health services through the end of 2022.
-Douglas County is now independent from Tri-County Health Department, with its own local health department.
+Douglas County is now independent from Tri-County Health Department which no longer exists, with its own local health department.

 U.S. Centers for Disease Control and Prevention (CDC)